tedszy/platonic/README.md

 CL-USER> (platonic:run-tests)
 ```

 If you don't want to keep typing the package-name prefix ```platonic:``` you can go inside the packages and work there.
 We will do it that way here.
-If you choose to work outside the package, remember that you have to resolve all symbols defined in Platonic, and that includes symbols like ```platonic:faces```.
-Look in ```package.lisp``` to see the exported symbols.
+If you choose to work outside the package, remember that you have to resolve all symbols defined in Platonic, and that includes symbols like ```platonic:faces.``` Look in ```package.lisp``` to see the exported symbols.

 ```common-lisp
 CL-USER> (in-package :platonic)